Akanshasolanki04/PlantDiseaseDetection/README.md

 ## 🗂 Dataset
 - Leaf images of **Solanaceous crops** representing **15 disease categories**.
 - Preprocessed to **128x128 RGB** format to standardize inputs.
 - Split into **training and validation sets** to ensure robust evaluation.
+- The accuracy acheived is 96.67%

 ---